dymmond/esmerald/docs/background-tasks.md

 # Background Tasks

-Like Starlette and any other Starlette based frameworks, in Esmerald you can define background tasks to run **after** the returning response.
+Like Lilya, in Esmerald you can define background tasks to run **after** the returning response.

 This can be useful for those operations that need to happen after the request without blocking the client (the client doesn't have to wait to complete) from receiving that same response.